sisyphsu/react-node-finder/README.md

 In many issues, I saw many people asked **_"How can I find parent/child node, etc"_**.
 Others would tell him _**"You use it wrong, You didn't need find, etc"**_, I was mad about those answer.

-SO, I make this module, you guys can use `findChildren/findParent/etc` in React would, just like other grown-up would.
+So, I make this module, you guys can use `findChildren/findParent/etc` in React would, just like other grown-up would.

 ## Usage